BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 ## Stealth

- - [Stealthrunner](https://www.nexusmods.com/cyberpunk2077/mods/7616) adds optional stealth objectives to main quests, side quests, gigs and NCPD jobs, including Phantom Liberty.
+ - **Stealth objectives on every mission.** [Stealthrunner](https://www.nexusmods.com/cyberpunk2077/mods/7616) adds optional stealth objectives to main quests, side quests, gigs and NCPD jobs, including Phantom Liberty.
    - They show up under your normal objectives.
 There is a Stealthrunner page in the main menu hub to track your progress.
    - Completing them gives money, XP and Street Cred.
 Completing enough of them gives perk points, new cyberware and a stealth perk tree.
- - [Stealth Finishers](https://www.nexusmods.com/cyberpunk2077/mods/9360) lets you do a melee finisher as an instant stealth takedown, instead of always grabbing first.
+ - **Stealth takedowns with melee weapons.** [Stealth Finishers](https://www.nexusmods.com/cyberpunk2077/mods/9360) lets you do a melee finisher as an instant stealth takedown, instead of always grabbing first.

 <Details>
 <summary>Stealthrunner Objectives</summary>